4th Annual International Conference on Classical and Byzantine Studies

 - Gregory T. Papanikos, President, ATINER.

-- Steven Oberhelman, Vice President of International Programs, ATINER, Editor of the Athens Journal of History & Professor of Classics, Holder of the George Sumey Jr Endowed Professorship of Liberal Arts, and Associate Dean, Texas A&M University, USA.
+- Steven Oberhelman, Vice President of International Programs, ATINER, Interim Dean & Professor of Classics, Holder of the George Sumey Jr Endowed Professorship of Liberal Arts, and Texas A&M University, USA.

 - David Philip Wick, Director, Arts, Humanities and Education Division, ATINER & Retired Professor of History, Gordon College, USA.